Democracy Newsline NewspaperDemocracy Newsline Newspaper

 © 2023 Democracy Newsline All Rights Reserved.

-Democracy Newsline > News > News > PROSECUTION OF MINORS ALLEGED TO HAVE RAISED FOREIGN FLAGS DURING END BAD GOVERNANCE PROTEST IN NIGERIA: AN EMBARRASSMENT TO THE NIGERIAN CRIMINAL JUSTICE SYSTEM AND TO THE ATTORNEY GENERAL OF THE FEDERATION.
+Democracy Newsline Newspaper > News > News > PROSECUTION OF MINORS ALLEGED TO HAVE RAISED FOREIGN FLAGS DURING END BAD GOVERNANCE PROTEST IN NIGERIA: AN EMBARRASSMENT TO THE NIGERIAN CRIMINAL JUSTICE SYSTEM AND TO THE ATTORNEY GENERAL OF THE FEDERATION.
 WE CALL FOR THE IMMEDIATE WITHDRAWAL OF ALL CHARGES AGAINST THOSE MINORS AND THEIR UNCONDITIONAL RELEASE

 News